Britt Rhodes (department head), Anita Carrasco (program director)

 This is a hands-on experience in archaeological field techniques offered in the summer.
 Students will be instructed in the fundamental skills required to do field archaeology while conducting surveys, mapping, and excavations on real archaeological sites.
 This is a labor intensive course that requires students to participate in field work and data management procedures daily, possibly including some evenings (depending on weather conditions).
 This course is the equivalent of a full-time job and synthesizes classroom study with real world experiences.
 Offered alternate summers (even years).

 Consumerism and Sustainability: An Anthropological Perspective.
 The world is in the midst of unprecedented social and cultural changes.
 One important dimension of this global change is the dramatic increase in the consumption of goods manufactured, designed and/or marketed by corporations based mainly in Europe and North America.
 The consumption of 'northern'goods of all kinds threatens the stability and diversity of the natural environment in many ways.
 Some also argue that, at the local level, consumption constitutes the greatest contemporary threat to the continued existence of local traditions, local cultures and local economic autonomy.
 In this course, we will pay special attention to some of the linkages between consumer culture and environmental problems, tracing the chains of cause and effect that connect particular kinds of consumption to specific places, resources, people, and interests.
-At the end of the course, we will discuss about the anti-consumption, sustainable consumption and other activist strategies for changing the direction of consumer society.
+At the end of the course, we will discuss about the anti-consumption, sustainable consumption and other activist strategies for changing the direction of consumer society, possibly including a field visit to an off-the-grid farm in the Decorah area.

 This course explores the rise of modern anthropology and the various schools of thought that have shaped the discipline, including an in-depth treatment of contemporary anthropological discourse.
 We will discuss the issues and approaches that define the anthropological approach as well as the ethical considerations involved in anthropological inquiry.
 The ultimate goal of this course is to provide students with comprehensive understanding of the field of anthropology and the skills required to negotiate current trends in the discipline.
 This course should be taken during the junior year.